sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 The **Product Team** is made up of cross-functionally skilled members, from _multiple_ branches.
 This is the space where Agile and DevSecOps fit in.
 The faster pace of release necessary to avoid clogging delivery promotes their adoption.
-Product teams must be well trained in Agile, otherwise chaos can creep in and negatively affect their performance, or worst, communicate to senior management that “Agile doesn’t work”.
+Product teams must be well trained in Agile, otherwise chaos can creep in and negatively affect their performance, or worst, communicate to senior management that “Agile doesn't work”.

 Other roles are necessary, such as the IT Security Champion one.
 This because the pace of change expected and the risks associated to even small software changes warrants security expertise to be embedded in the product team.